bspalmieri/Quakerville/README.md

 Quakerville
 ===========

-Documents and appendices relating to a dissertation on 17th century Quaker publishing.
+Documents and appendices relating to a dissertation on Quaker networks of publication (1680-1730), the exchange of books and manuscripts between London and Philadelphia, and the nature of its raging dissident content.

 The purpose of this **repository**:
   1. To familiarize myself with GitHub in all its glory.